Credit Card Consolidation | Assistance with Managing Credit Card Debt

 When you spend less than what you make, you have excellent credit.
 Cut up (but don’t close!) your paid-off, high-APR cards and replace them with a credit card with a reduced APR or a rewards program that fits your interests.

-As your credit score improves due to debt reduction, you’ll be able to apply for rewards cards that give cash back, travel discounts, or gifts.
+As your credit score improves due to debt reduction, you can apply for rewards cards that give cash back, travel discounts, or gifts.

 Tom Harold is a personal finance and insurance writer who has more than 10 years of experience in covering commercial and personal insurance options.
 He is also determined to beat her brother, who is a financial advisor with intimate knowledge of the field of personal finance.
 He devotes time researching the latest rates and rules.